-- revenue recognition;
+- · revenue recognition;

-- accounting for income taxes; and
+- · accounting for income taxes; and

 - loss contingencies.

-For further information on our significant accounting policies, refer to Note 2 to the consolidated financial statements included under "Item 8.
-Financial Statements and Supplementary Data" of this Form 10-K.
+For further information on our significant accounting policies, refer to Note 2, Significant Accounting Policies, of our Consolidated Financial Statements.

 Revenue Recognition

 Four basic criteria must be satisfied before software license revenue can be recognized: persuasive evidence of an arrangement between us and an end user; delivery of our product has occurred; the fee for the product is fixed or determinable; and collection of the fee is probable.